Vikalp03/Arrays/README.md

 # Arrays
-Matrix problems on arrays in java.
+Matrix problems in java -
 1. Addition of 2 matrices
+2. Multiplication of 2 matrices